swiftlang/swift-evolution/proposals/testing/NNNN-test-cancellation.md

 These new fields are populated for the new event kinds as well as other event kinds that can populate them.

+An event of kind `"testCancelled"` is posted any time an entire test function or test suite is cancelled.
+An event of kind `"testCaseCancelled"` is posted any time a single test case is cancelled.

 These new event kinds and fields will be included in the next revision of the JSON schema (currently expected to be schema version `"6.3"`).